 On average, 15 prisoners died each week through starvation or beatings.
 There were regular selections made on the assembly ground of the sub-camp where weak prisoners were sent to Birkenau to be gassed.
 Replacements would quickly be sent to make up the numbers.

 This continued until the end of 1944 when the Red Army advance approached the camp.
 In January 1945, the majority of the prisoners were taken to open rail cars where they endured a 4 day journey to Mauthausen concentration camp.
-The majority of prisoners died on the journey through the extreme cold and cramped conditions.
-The Red Army liberated the camp and found under a 100 prisoners left behind.

 Information about sources we used while researching the sub-camp you can find here.